 Find deals on domestic routes operated by United whether you’re hoping for a city break or finally checking the Grand Canyon off your bucket list.

 Aeroplan Air Canada is another valuable Capital One transfer partner.
-In addition to the round trip business class to Africa example from above, you can fly in business class to western Europe from North America for just 110k Aeroplan miles or 148k Capital One miles.
+In addition to the round trip business class to Tokyo example from above, you can fly in business class to western Europe from North America for just 120k Aeroplan miles.

 You could fly to Italy with miles in business class on a Star Alliance partner like United for less than what United would charge!